Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 -   **Boot image**

-    Downlaod proper boot image according on target device.
-For more information, see [Downlaod Guide](#download-binaries).
+    Downlaod proper boot image according to the target device.
+For more information, see [Download Guide](#download-binaries).

 -   **Platform image**

-    Downlaod proper platform image according on target device.
-For more information, see [Downlaod Guide](#download-binaries).
+    Downlaod proper platform image according to the target device.
+For more information, see [Download Guide](#download-binaries).

 -   **RPM bundles**

     To install RPMs in target device you can specify path to the directory that contains all the required RPMs.
-You can leave it blank if no RPM in require.
+You can leave it blank if no RPM is required.
 You can use this to install Wi-Fi plugins.

 -   **WiFi**

-    You can enter SSID and password to automatically connect target device to Wi-Fi upon startup (Wi-Fi plugin installation is required).
+    You can enter SSID and password to automatically connect the target device to Wi-Fi upon startup (Wi-Fi plugin installation is required).
 Download Wi-Fi plugins using [Install Drivers](#install-drivers).
 Unzip the downloaded file and use 32-bit rpm or 64-bit rpm according to image to install.
 If Wi-Fi is not required, clear the Wi-Fi check box.

 -   **Ethernet**

-    You can enter the ethernet (static) details to automatically connect target device to the local network after startup.
+    You can enter the ethernet (static) details to automatically connect the target device to the local network after startup.
 If you do not want to set up the network, clear the **Ethernet** check box.
 	-   **IP**: 192.168.1.11
     -   **Gateway**: 192.168.1.2
     -   **Subnet**: 255.255.255.0